How and why to implement an EBIT to enterprise value investment strategy

 It will nearly always give you the highest returns

-In this article I show you, through back tests, why EBIT to Enterprise Value is a great strategy as well as how, step by step, to implement it in your portfolio.
+In this article I show you, through back tests, why EBIT to Enterprise Value is a great investment strategy for you to follow as well as how (step by step), to implement it in your portfolio.

 EBIT to Enterprise Value = Earnings Yield

-In the screener we call EBIT to Enterprise Value Earnings Yield and I will use the both terms in this article - just so you know Earnings Yield = EBIT to Enterprise Value.
+In the Quant Investing stock screener we call EBIT to Enterprise Value Earnings Yield and I will use the both terms in this article - just so you know Earnings Yield = EBIT to Enterprise Value.

 Returns of EBIT to EV